Goal Alignment in LLM-Based User Simulators for Conversational AI: Experiments

 We evaluate user simulator goal alignment by examining how faithfully simulators adhere to their assigned user goals during interactions with conversational agents.
 Our evaluation methodology consists of the following steps:

 \begin{enumerate}[leftmargin=15pt,topsep=0pt] \itemsep -0.5ex

-\item \textbf{Conversation Generation:} We provide user simulators with a goal and have them interact with GPT-4o mini \citep{OpenAIGpt4oMini} as a conversational agent for a maximum of 10 user-agent turns.
-The conversational agent is provided domain-specific function calls and a system prompt that describes its policy, and we use agents for three domains: MultiWOZ \citep{ye2022multiwoz24multidomaintaskoriented}, $\tau$-Bench Airline, and $\tau$-Bench Retail \citep{yao2024taubenchbenchmarktoolagentuserinteraction}.
-System prompts provided in Appendix \ref{sec:system_prompts}.
+\item \textbf{Conversation Generation:} User simulators are provided with a user goal and interact with a conversational agent for up to 10 user-agent turns.
+The conversational agents are built using GPT-4o mini \citep{OpenAIGpt4oMini} and equipped with domain-specific function calls along with a system prompt that describes its policy.
+The system prompts are provided in Appendix \ref{sec:system_prompts}.

-\item \textbf{Initial User Goal State Generation:} For each user goal, the corresponding user goal state is generated using GPT-4o by decomposing a user goal into distinct modular sub-components, and categorizing each into the sub-component categories, as detailed in Appendix \ref{sec:user_goal_state_generation},
+\item \textbf{Initial User Goal State Generation:} For each user goal, the corresponding user goal state is generated using GPT-4o by decomposing a user goal into distinct modular sub-components, and categorizing each into the sub-component categories, as detailed in Appendix \ref{sec:user_goal_state_generation}.

-\item \textbf{User Goal State Tracking:} Then, we conduct UGST on the generated conversations with an LLM judge (Qwen-2.5-72B-Instruct \citep{qwen2025qwen25technicalreport}).
-After each turn, the LLM judge individually updates the status of each sub-component in the user goal state.
-It is provided with the sub-component description, the conversation history, and an evaluation criteria that provides instructions for how to update the status.
-An example is provided in Appendix \ref{sec:subcomponent_status_prompt}.
+\item \textbf{User Goal State Tracking:} Then, UGST is conducted on the generated conversations using an LLM judge (Qwen-2.5-72B-Instruct \citep{qwen2025qwen25technicalreport}), which individually updates the status of each sub-component after every turn.
+The judge is provided with the sub-component description, the conversation history, and an evaluation criteria specifying how to update the status.
+An example prompt is provided in Appendix \ref{sec:subcomponent_status_prompt}.

-\item \textbf{Evaluation Metrics:} We measure user simulator performance by calculating the success rate for each sub-component category in the final user goal state, since it represents the user's overall goal alignment across the entire conversation.
+\item \textbf{Evaluation Metrics:} Finally, user simulator performance is measured by calculating the success rate for each sub-component category in the final user goal state, since it is representative of the user's overall goal alignment across the entire conversation.
 For user profile, user policy, and preferences, we consider \textsc{Aligned} status as successful; for task objective and requirements, we consider both \textsc{Attempted} and \textsc{Complete} status as successful.

 \end{enumerate}